 Diurnal rhythms are best demonstrated in the difference between “larks and “owls”.
 From experience other sharing accommodation, some people just don’t “do” mornings, whilst others will happily sleep late and be awake late into the evening.
 As a “morning” person, I learned to adapt – I bought earplugs!

 Horne and Osterburg described two ‘diurnal types’ – those who go to bed early and awake in the morning feeling alert and those who are most awake in the evening and feel tired in the morning.
 These differences may be due to differences in the circadian systems and in the differences that psychosocial factors exert between introvert and extrovert personality types.
 From experience, I share best with introverts and tend to live close to extroverted friends so that I can go to their parties.

 Learning is best performed at the person’s most active phase of their diurnal rhythm.
-The timing of client’s appointments might be adjusted to suit this.
+The timing of the client’s appointments might be adjusted to suit this.
 Diurnal rhythms can be overridden by external factors.
-As a nurse working in the twilight shift of the accident and emergency department, an unexpected and exciting emergency would produce an immediate alertness that would last longer than the time accounted for by adrenaline release.
+As a nurse working in the twilight shift of the accident and emergency department, an unexpected and exciting emergency would produce immediate alertness that would last longer than the time accounted for by adrenaline release.